esperanca/personal_website/src/pages/cases/babylon.md

 3. Close collaboration with product management and engineering teams during planning activities ensures the design system remains aligned with business objectives and technical feasibility over time

 ## Recognition
-> The Babylon DNA design system was instrumental in allowing us to put our new COVID flows in production quickly and easily, to experiment and iterate — focusing on nailing the content only, while relying on a robust design library.
-It’s also allowed us to prototype concepts really fast, for the next phase of COVID Care Assistant.”
-   *Catarina Afonso, Design Manager*

 > I hired Daniel to help me scale and operationalise the design and research teams at Babylon, and to build an amazing culture - all of which he achieved with great success.
   He took our nascent design system and turned it into a power house, putting all the structures and processes in place and using it to finish the rebrand we had been struggling to complete.
 And he programme managed the whole process.
-He put tools and structures in place to help us as a team to deliver at speed and at scale.
+He put tools and structures in place to help us as a team to deliver at speed and at scale. \
-  *Jane Austin, VP Design*
+  *Jane Austin, Product and Design Director*

 ### Team
-Elliot (Engineer), Jack Roles (Lead Designer), Tom (Design Manager), Lindsey (Content Designer), Fred Warburton (Accessibility Specialist), Amy Hupe (Product Manager), Filipe (Illustrator), Paulo (Product Designer).
-We also had support from Tetralogical (Accessibility) and Dex01 (Design)
+Elliot (Engineer), Jack Roles (Lead Designer), Tom (Design Manager), Lindsey (Content Designer), Gisele (Brand) Fred Warburton (Accessibility Specialist), Amy Hupe (Product Manager), Filipe (Illustrator), Paulo (Product Designer).
+We were lucky to have support from Tetralogical (Accessibility) and Dex01 (Design)